 Asian Herbs & Noodles

-This is a light summer noodle dish bursting with vibrant Asian herbs and dressed with a refreshing bright flavored peach-ginger dressing.
+Asian Herbs & Noodles is a light summer noodle dish bursting with vibrant fresh herbs and dressed with a refreshing bright flavored peach-ginger dressing.

 This Asian herbs & noodles dish is also an easy one to bring to a potluck and it can be made ahead of time.
 I just put in a serving bowl and cover with a domed plate that fits within the bowl or plastic wrap, a pair of tongs and we are set to go.
 The noodles have a tendency to absorb the dressing (exactly what we want the noodles to do), but its a good idea to reserve some dressing and bring it along to freshen the dish just before service.
 If travelling a distance, it is best to put it in a cooler so the herbs stay bright.